Search

 Communications of the ACM

-Patterson worked for a a public university (University of California at Berkeley) between 1976 and 2016, and in this article he argues how government-funded academic research (GoFAR) allows for faster, more effective and freer development than private sector-funded research would, putting his own career milestones as an example of how public money that went to his research has easily been amplified by a factor of 10,000:1 for the country’s economy, and 1,000:1 particularly for the government.
+Patterson worked for a a public university (University of California Berkeley) between 1976 and 2016, and in this article he argues how government-funded academic research (GoFAR) allows for faster, more effective, and freer development than private sector-funded research would, putting his own career milestones as an example of how public money that went to his research has easily been amplified by a factor of 10,000:1 for the country’s economy, and 1,000:1 particularly for the government.

-Patterson illustrates this quoting five of the “home-run” research projects he started and pursued with government funding, eventually spinning them off as successful startups:
+Patterson illustrates this by quoting five of the “home-run” research projects he started and pursued with government funding, eventually spinning them off as successful startups: